Legislative Reform

 In late 2022, the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) announced the Veterinarians Act, RSO 1990, was open for public consultation.

 On March 7, 2024, Ontario’s Minister of Agriculture, Food and Rural Affairs, Lisa Thompson, announced the new Veterinary Professionals Act, 2024, under the Enhancing Professional Care for Animals Act, which will formally recognize RVTs’ growing role in team-based veterinary care.
 This legislation is a significant, positive development in the regulation and modernization of veterinary care for the benefit of animals, RVTs, and the public.
+On June 6, 2024, the bill received Royal Assent and is now law in Ontario.

 What does the Veterinary Professionals Act mean for RVTs?